didip/tollbooth/README.md

 ## Tollbooth

-This is a generic middleware to rate limit HTTP requests.
+This is a generic middleware to rate-limit HTTP requests.

 ## Five Minutes Tutorial